cloudmesh/client/docs/source/old.rst

           --detail               for table print format, a brief version is used as default, use this flag to print detailed table
-          --column=COLUMN        specify what information to display in the columns of the list command.
+          --columns=COLUMNS      specify what information to display in the columns of the list command.
 For example, --column=active,label prints
                                  the columns active and label.
 Available